Dear Dani Grace and Jude,

 Alternatively, do you want control of how the algorithm works and the flexibility to adapt as necessary?

-All these systems require the user to set and regularly update the basal rates, correction factors, and carb ratios.
+Control IQ requires the user to set and regularly update the basal rates, correction factors, and carb ratios.

 Also, you can make settings much more aggressive for times of illness or medications.